diegaccio/git-cheatsheet/README.md

 git merge --abort               # Aborts the merge
 ```

-## Viewing the merged branches
+### Viewing the merged branches

 ```
 git branch --merged             # Shows the merged branches git branch --no-merged          # Shows the unmerged branches
 ```

-## Rebasing
+### Rebasing

 ```
-git rebase master               # Changes the base of the current branch - it rewrites history , so don't try this at home
+git rebase master               # Changes the base of the current branch - it rewrites history so be careful with shared work
 ```

-## Cherry picking
+### Cherry picking

 ```
 git cherry-pick dad47ed         # Applies the given commit on the current branch